bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 The layout of these resources sections should be familiar: they follow the same pattern as the standard Kubernetes structure for setting container resources.
 Note that these settings also allow for the configuration of QoS classes.

-For example, using the spec.instances.resources section, let’s say we want to update our hippo Postgres cluster so that each instance has a limit of 2.0 CPUs and 4Gi of memory.
+For example, using the spec.instances.resources section, let"s say we want to update our hippo Postgres cluster so that each instance has a limit of 2.0 CPUs and 4Gi of memory.
 We can make the following changes to the manifest:

 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster